 On appeal, the Second Circuit disagreed, at least with respect to the NYCHRL.
 While the appeals court agreed it was appropriate to dismiss the plaintiff's federal- and state-law claims, her NYCHRL case could proceed.
 The appeals court noted there was “at least some admissible evidence that she was treated 'less well' based on her gender, race, or national origin,” which is all the NYCHRL requires.
 In particular, the Court noted the supervisor's comments regarding the unpaid bonus as well as the plaintiff's testimony that he “made derogatory comments to her about her gender, identity as a Shia Muslim, and Persian ethnicity, and openly favored employees of Pakistani origin.”

 Speak with a New York City Religious Discrimination Lawyer Today

 When it comes to employment discrimination, you may have multiple legal avenues available to seek justice.
 That is why you should speak with an experienced New York City employment attorney if you have been the victim of hostile comments or actions at work based on your sex, religion, national origin, or any other legally protected characteristic.
-Contact the Nisar Law Group, P.C., to schedule a free consultation with an employment discrimination lawyer today.
+Contact the Nisar Law Group, P.C., to schedule a consultation with an employment discrimination lawyer today.